updated on January 18 2025

 Minke whales can live for up to 50 years and weigh 20,000 pounds.
 Current threats facing minke whales include entanglement in fishing gear, climate change, ship strikes, ocean noise, whaling and plastic in the ocean.

 I'm not sure exactly what species of whale it was, but I think it could have been a minke.
-Endangered Right whales also visit Cape Cod during this time of the year, so we made sure to give the whale plenty of room, and keep our boat speed below 10 knots, just in case.
+As mentioned above, endangered North Atlantic Right whales visit Cape Cod Bay during this time of the year, so we made sure to give the whale plenty of room just in case, and made sure to keep our boat speed below 10 knots.

 There was absolutely no wind, and conditions were so silent, that we could easily hear people's conversations on the boats around us.
 The boat off our bow soon began hooking up, and Eddy and I waited in eager anticipation for the first haddock nibble of the day.